top of page

 In practice, this means:

-Tender requirements: Public projects increasingly demand materials with recyclable content, clear end-of-life solutions, or certified lower footprints.
+• Tender requirements: Tender requirements: public projects increasingly demand materials with recyclable content, clear end-of-life routes, lower embodied carbon or verified environmental data, instead of purely lowest-cost options.

-Supplier responsibility: Contractors must show that materials align with sustainability benchmarks such as recyclability, reduced single-use waste, or compliance with ISO 14001 and BREEAM targets.
+• Supplier responsibility: Supplier responsibility: contractors must show that materials align with sustainability benchmarks such as recyclability, reduced single-use plastics, or alignment with net-zero and environmental management commitments (e.g. ISO 14001, BREEAM, social value criteria).

 The Challenge with Traditional Protection Wraps